Tomball, Texas: Public schools

 Pupils who live in Tomball attend schools in the Tomball Independent School District.

 The district contains eleven elementary schools (Tomball, Decker Prairie, Lakewood, Timber Creek, Creekside Forest, Creekview, Canyon Pointe, Willow Creek, Wildwood, Grand Oakes and Rosehill Elementary Schools).
 The schools also include a bilingual program.
-There are also three intermediate schools (Northpointe, Tomball Intermediate, and Oakcrest Intermediate.
-Beckendorf-closed down in 2009), four junior high schools (Creekside Park, Tomball, Willow Wood and Grand Lakes Junior High Schools), and three high schools (Tomball High School, Tomball Memorial High School, and Tomball Star Academy) within Tomball ISD.
+There are also three intermediate schools (Northpointe, Tomball Intermediate, and Oakcrest Intermediate; Beckendorf closed in 2009), four junior high schools (Creekside Park, Tomball, Willow Wood and Grand Lakes Junior High Schools), and three high schools (Tomball High School, Tomball Memorial High School, and Tomball Star Academy) within Tomball ISD.
 They also have the Connections Academy which includes the 18+ program.

-In 2019, the Texas Education Agency released the 2018-2019 accountability ratings for school districts across the state and Tomball ISD earned an overall "A" rating.
+In 2019, the Texas Education Agency released the 2018–2019 accountability ratings for school districts across the state and Tomball ISD earned an overall "A" rating.
 TISD earned 92 of 100 possible points overall.

 Private schools

 Concordia Lutheran High School (9–12) is a private school in Tomball.

 St. Anne Catholic School is a Pre-K–8 Catholic school of the Roman Catholic Archdiocese of Galveston-Houston.
 Established in 1984, it originally held its classes at St. Anne Church; that year it had 16 Kindergarten students and 13 first grade students.
 It had had 380 students in 2015.
 That year Joseph Noonan became the principal.

 Other private schools in the greater Tomball area include Step by Step Christian School established in 1982, Rosehill Christian School (K–12), Salem Lutheran School, Cypress Christian School (K–12), and Great Oak School a Waldorf School (Pre-K–8).
 Cypress Christian, established in 1978, originally held its classes at Cypress Bible Church.
 It now has over 650 students.
 In 2018, Dr. Jeffery Potts joined CCS as Head of School.
 Dr. Potts was on the news for creating a School Marshall Program, where he armed teachers with guns at his previous school.